PhD and Employment Opportunities

 The aim of this project is to develop new technologies to control ultra-short optical pulses inside scattering systems, with the ultimate goal of imaging deeper inside living tissue.
 This builds on the wavefront shaping and non-linear optics experience in the Phillips and Winlove labs.

 Migratory songbirds have a remarkable “sixth sense” that allows them to use the Earth’s magnetic field as a source of navigational information.
-This molecular compass is hypothesized to rely on the coherent spin dynamics of a radical pair of electrons, which are formed in the protein cryptochrome, located inside the animals’ eyes (Annu.
+This molecular compass is hypothesized to rely on coherent spin dynamics in radical pairs, which are formed in the protein cryptochrome, located inside the animals’ eyes (Annu.
 Rev. Biophys.
 45 (2016) 299).
 This remarkable, yet compelling, supposition relies on long-lived quantum coherences and entanglement, i.e. traits that are not typically associated with the wet, warm and noisy environment characteristic of living organisms.
+The hypothesis of a direct quantum underpinning of biological processes raises fundamental questions about our understanding of life and offers the prospect of learning from nature how to exploit quantum phenomena in noisy environments in ways that could surpass current technologies.

 Techniques such as X-ray crystallography and electron cryo-microscopy give us extraordinary insights into the structure of the components of life – with one caveat: the structures are static and cannot tell us directly about their dynamics and function.
 All-atom molecular dynamics simulations can be used to shed light on this, but are restricted to small proteins or protein complexes and very short time scales.
 However, their results can be used to build models with fewer degrees of freedom.
 This approach is called coarse-graining and allows one to simulate and study large protein complexes on biologically relevant time scales.